yplebedev/OpenRSF/README.md

 # The gist
 The ORSP consists of three segments:

-    - Header:
+1. Header:
         A header is provided by maintainers.
 It will store standardized load OPs, and functions deemed useful by the majority (eg, uv2view).
 The header must not contain user-friendly ways to write to textures or any other way to break compatibility.

-    - Reference:
+2. Reference:
         A small reference *implementation* that has all the functionality that the standard has.
 Intentionally dumbed down.

-    - Implementation:
+3. Implementation:
         An .FX shader that generates and writes to all the relevant textures.
 Developed and optimized only by the community.

 The user must *only* include the *Header*, but implementations may create their own headers, too.
 This is intentionally unstandardized.

+Implementations may be one of three types; official, where the creator intentionally implements the standard, in a different branch or otherwise, unofficial, where they give permission for maintainers to modify their code, and the safest licence-wise, the adapter, that acts as a translation later.
+The performance and applicability reduces with each level.

 # API
 Do not use old APIs.
 Force the use of wrappers where applicable.
 Recommendations include [DXVK](https://github.com/doitsujin/dxvk) and [dgVoodoo2](https://dege.freeweb.hu/dgVoodoo2/).
 DX9 and OpenGL are unsupported by the standard, but may be defined and exported by implementations.